Introduction to Toronto

 For tips on finding the perfect place, deciphering rental ads and various legal matters, check out Finding Accommodation in Canada!

-Several centrally-located hostels welcome travellers for a couple of days or a few weeks.
-Since it’s generally not recommended to sign a lease before coming to Canada, booking a hostel is a great way to explore various neighbourhoods and take the time to find a place that fits both your needs and your budget.
+Several centrally-located hostels welcome travellers for short stays.
+Since it’s generally not recommended to sign a lease before coming to Canada, booking a hostel for your first few nights in Toronto gives you time to explore various neighbourhoods and find a place that fits both your needs and your budget.
+Hostels are always a good place for meeting like-minded working holiday makers.

 Shared housing

-Meet your future roommates and make sure you’re a good fit before committing to anything.
+Meet your future roommates and make sure you’re a good fit before committing to the lease.
 Ask about rules and clarify what your portion of the rent covers (utilities, Internet access, other shared household expenses, etc.).
 Communication is key in these types of living arrangements.

 As in most big cities around the world, Toronto is currently facing a housing crisis and rent has been pushed to new heights after the pandemic.
 Basically, rental units are scarce and expensive.

 It’s important that you know your rights and obligations as a tenant.
-Keep in mind that you will probably be asked for references as well as the first and last month’s rent if you’re approved as a tenant.
+Keep in mind that you will probably be asked for references and the first and last month’s rent if you’re approved as a tenant.

-Basement apartments are usually the cheaper option—yes, it may sound weird, but it’s perfectly legal to rent a lower, mostly-below-ground floor in Canada.
+Basement apartments are usually the cheaper option—yes, it may sound weird, but it’s perfectly legal to rent a basement in Canada.
 These apartments can be surprisingly cosy but the lack of natural light and the humidity are often the main downsides.

 How to find a job in Toronto

-For general tips and advice about navigating the job hunt, start with Finding a job and working in Canada.
+For general tips and advice about navigating the job hunt, start by reading Finding a job and working in Canada.

-Don’t forget to apply for your Social Insurance Number as soon as possible—it’s a mandatory step of the onboarding process, and your employer will ask for it!
+Don’t forget to apply for your Social Insurance Number as soon as possible—it’s a mandatory step of the onboarding process, and your employer will ask for it within three days of your start date!

 Employment resources